Ishika-AI/DeribitCurses/README.md

 It's still a bit rough around the edges and missing alot of functionality.
 What's working at the moment is buying, selling and cancellation of all orders.
+There is also a very basic vim like input mode.
+Accepted commands are mb/s[price] pb/s[price] at the moment.

 ####	Standard input.
 * b : buy